-- No council or committee member shall serve as a paid or unpaid consultant to a company or interest which may profit from information obtained while serving on that entity; nor may such individual disclose such information to any person or interest which (to his knowledge) may profit from that information.
+- No council or committee member shall serve as a paid or unpaid consultant to a company or interest that may profit from information obtained while serving on that entity, nor may such individual disclose such information to any person or interest who (to their knowledge) may profit from that information.

 - No council or committee member shall accept compensation in any form from a company or interest seeking the approval or support of AUA for its product, service or technology.

-- AUA councils or committees whose members are subject to these Level II requirements shall be at liberty to impose additional disclosure or other requirements on their members, if warranted due to the nature of the activities of each (Refer to Appendix 1).
+- AUA councils or committees whose members are subject to these Level II requirements shall be at liberty to impose additional disclosure or other requirements on their members, if warranted due to the nature of the activities of each (refer to Appendix).

 All other individuals, AUA members and senior staff are responsible to make timely disclosure of all relationships giving rise to potential COIs indicated in the computerized AUA Disclosure Record, as it may be revised from time to time.

 The COI Level I and Level II requirements of disclosure and disqualification apply equally to all AUA consultants whose roles, duties, or relationships relative to AUA activities are significant in education, research, or formulation of guidelines or treatment options, or who may otherwise be (or assumed by others to be) in a position to affect or influence medical care, product selection or use, health policy, coding or reimbursement.
 Included also are temporary or incidental consultants to workgroups reporting to standing committees and councils.

 For all purposes under this COI Policy, these requirements apply to all individuals whose role entails consideration, analysis, discussion, drafting, or recommendations a) with respect to scientific or technological applications or strategies for use in the education or practice of urology, or b) with respect to modalities or products intended for urological research or training, or c) for patient care or treatment.